SC Sales Tax Free Weekend 2019: What you need to know

 - accessories such as belts, suspenders, hair accessories, purses, handbags, neckties, and bowties

-- clothings such as dresses, skirts, leggings, jeans, sleepwear, suits, and blazers
+- clothing such as dresses, skirts, leggings, jeans, sleepwear, suits, and blazers

 - shoes including cleats, dance shoes, rain boots, skates, and slippers